alehoppai/abui-svelte/README.md

 # AB UI (Svelte components library)

 Library for svelte based projects of ready-to-go UI components.
-Majority of this components are frequently used in my projects.
+This lib should be used in combination with tailwindcss or any custom tool for written layout.
+This library representes only very few components which I found useful in my svelte-kit/tailwindcss projects.

 ## List of components

-### Layout
+ - Text (Typography)
+  - Heading
+  - Text (inline & block)
+  - Code
+  - Underline
+  - StrikeThrough
+ - TextInput
+ - Select
+ - Checkbox
+ - RadioGroup
+ - Filter
+ - Button
+ - ButtonGroup
+ - Card
+ - Accordion

- - Stack
+ - BreadCrubms
- - Grid
+ - Alert
  - Masonry
- - Box
+ - DatePicker

-### Nav

  - Link
- - Breadcrumbs
- - Bottom Nav
- - Drawer
- - Tabs

-### Data Display

- - Image
- - Icon (svelte-hero-icons)
- - Text (base typography compnent)
- - Tooltip
  - Table

-### Feedback

- - Notification (error, warn, info)
- - Modal
- - Progress

-### Surfaces

- - Card
- - ImageCard
- - Accordion

-### Inputs

- - Search & Filter (made of select and button)
- - Button
- - Button group (made of 3 buttons)
- - Checkbox
- - Radio Group
- - Select
- - Swich
- - TextField